Kotori316/QuarryPlus/temp_changelog.md

 * Fix a bug where clicking item in Workbench GUI did nothing
   * Close #277
 * Fix the lost of energy in Workbench when it changes the recipe to another one
+* Limit the number of chaining of Dummy Block. #278

 ## Version LATEST for 1.20.1